comsysto/cs-args-contract/README.md

 * TYPE_A & TYPE_B -> argument has to met type expression TYPE_A and TYPE_B,
 quite academic but can be used with Ctors and Object or with not in a sane way.

+For each parameter a type must be specified in addition the following modifier for parameters are available:
+* TYPE ? -> The parameter is optional
+* TYPE * -> The parameter is a vararg

+The following rules apply to the above modifiers:
+* Vararg and optional parameter can't be used together in one parameter list.
+* Only one parameter can be declared vararg in a parameter list.
+* All optional parameters have to be in a row.
+* Optinal parameter are matched from left to right.

 # Licences #